radicamc/exoUPRF/docs/content/usage.rst

 Parametric Systematics Models
 """""""""""""""""""""""""""""
-A parametric systematics model is used to correct for a source of systematic noise with a well-defined funcational form.
+A parametric systematics model is used to correct a source of systematic noise with a well-defined funcational form.
 Currently supported parametric systematics models and their necessary parameters are:

 **Spot Crossing** (modelled as a Gaussian "bump")